 Neighborhood Network for Seniors provides a wide variety of free and low-cost services.
 We are able to accept Medicaid payment through the Elderly Waiver and Alternative Care Programs.
 For more information, contact our office at 651-646-2301.

 Volunteers provide valuable services such as transportation to and from appointments, chore support (including season leaf raking and snow shoveling), and friendship.
+Additional services could include: grocery shopping assistance, meal preparation, plant care, pet care, and telephone reassurance.

 Whether it’s for a few hours a week to run errands or a few weeks a year to take a much-needed vacation, respite care offers you the chance reduce stress, restore energy and keep your life in balance.
 (Services provided on cost-basis sliding scale fee).